-Disclosure of material changes from prior underwriting standards criteria (see the section of the base prospectus entitled "Assignment of the loans and their related security- Assignment of loans and their related 155-158)).
-The base prospectus includes confirmation that any material changes from the seller's prior underwriting policies and lending criteria shall be disclosed without undue delay (see the base prospectus section "The loans- Changes to the underwriting policies and the lending criteria" (page 143)).
+Disclosure of material changes from prior underwriting "Santander UK plc and the Santander standards prospectus section "The loans-Lending criteria" (pages 144-147)) and eligibility criteria (see the section of the base prospectus entitled "Assignment of the Assignment of loans and their related security to the mortgages trustee" (pages 159-162)).
+The base prospectus includes confirmation that any material changes from the seller's prior underwriting policies and lending criteria shall be disclosed without undue delay (see the base prospectus section "The loans the lending criteria" (page 147-148)).